 Speaking of codes, and who broke them in 2019, well, Ronald Acuña Jr. takes home gold.
-While Acuña Jr.’s fans celebrate every time he scores, other fans smile as they collect their winnings at Betway MLB.
 What about the junior player?
 During this year’s NLDS games, standing at the batter’s box, he launched a fly ball into the left-field, which landed on the 10th row of seats.
 As usual, Acuña Jr. celebrated, but this time with a roar.
 All the while, he was around the bases.
 Sounds normal, right?
 Unfortunately not.

 Despite being a home run, what Acuña Jr. did is against baseball code.
 So what rules did Acuña Jr. break during the 2019 seasons?
 Celebrating a home run, stealing a base with a big lead towards end-game, and bunting to break up a no-hitter.
 And yes, these actions attract consequences.